Governance & Academic Quality

 Membership of CSVPA Board:

-Core membership of the Board: Managing Director(who acts as Chairman); Head of CSVPA, Finance Business Partner, Marketing Director of CSVPA, Academic Director, CSVPA Strategy & Development Director, Director of Operational Quality and HR Business Partner.
+Core membership of the Board: Rector (Chair), Provost, Finance Business Partner, Marketing Director of CSVPA, Director of Student Recruitment, Head of Student Administrative Services, Director of Operational Quality, Compliance Business Partner, Head of Admissions and HR Business Partner.

-Membership of IQC:
+Membership of Academic Board

 Cambridge Arts & Sciences Ltd - CSVPA have the following other designations and licenses: